To see the 2021 JCamp cohort’s work, visit the 40th anniversary website.

 Application Information

-High school freshmen, sophomores and juniors are encouraged to apply.
+High school sophomores and juniors are encouraged to apply.
 Students selected for the program have all costs covered including airfare, campus housing and meals.

 SUPPORT JCamp